 Exhibitions at Rebel Art Space change every 3-4 months with new themes such as, “No Greed-No War”, “Voiceless Voice” and the current theme of “Human Stories”.
 The space provides a platform for creatives to participate in discussing larger societal problems, and always tries to involve as many artists as possible.
 Given its nature, the space has always brought in a diverse mix of local artists, Korean and Chinese tourists, and expat art enthusiasts.

 When looking to the future, Vasan believes that Bangkok’s creative scene can improve people’s quality of life through powerful artistic messages.
 He declares, “my objective will not change.
 Art is for the people, and we should always express our voices through art.
-I hope that, 5 years from now, we can move to a bigger space and have more internal performances that bring in young artists from all around the world, facilitating important discussions about our society and current state of the world”.
+I hope that 5 years from now, we can move to a bigger space and have more internal performances that bring in young artists from all around the world, facilitating important discussions about our society and the current state of the world”.
 Today, Rebel Art Space is well-known by locals and tourists alike as being an art venue with no limits.
 If you have an interest in socio-political subject matters, or simply a love of art, be sure to check out Vasan’s latest experiment in public debate.

 Address: 10/5 Soi Srijun, Sukhunvit 67, Bangkok, Thailand